adityagarghm/AI-Investor-pitch/readme.md

 ---
 ## Configure Virtual Local Environment

+**Published on the web: https://ai-investor-pitch-production.up.railway.app/**

+To run locally:
 1. **Clone the Repository:** Download or clone your project repository to your computer using Git and enter the project folder.

-2. Create & Activate a Virtual Environment: Open your terminal in that folder, create a Python virtual environment, and activate it. **Mac:** python3 -m venv venv, source venv/bin/activate
+2. **Create & Activate a Virtual Environment:** Open your terminal in that folder, create a Python virtual environment, and activate it. **Mac:** python3 -m venv venv, source venv/bin/activate
 **Windows:** python -m venv venv, venv\Scripts\activate

 3. **Install Requirements:** pip install -r requirements.txt to install all the dependencies